Serbia in the Middle Ages: Other principalities

 Bosnia was mentioned for the first time in the DAI (χωριον βοσονα, small land of Bosnia), as a region of Baptized Serbia.
-The 12th century Byzantine historian John Kinnamos referred to the Serbs and the Dalmatians, called the Bosnian ban Borić exarch of "Dalmatian land of Bosnia", and that the Drina river divides Bosnia from the rest of Serbia".
+The 12th century Byzantine historian John Kinnamos for events dated to 1149 describes that the Drina river "divides Bosnia from the rest of Serbia.
+Bosnia itself is not subject to the Serbs's Grand Župan, but is a tribe which lives and is ruled separately", and to 1155 mentions the Bosnian ban Borić exarch of Bosnia "a Serbian region, who was enrolled among the Hungarian ruler's allies".

 Restored Byzantine dominance

 It is not known who inherited prince Časlav, or what were the circumstances in Serbia in this period.
 With the death of Časlav in c.
-950-c.
-960 and Constantine VII Porphyrogenitus in 959, information about area of the former Vlastimirović Serbia faded.
+940s-c.
+960s and Constantine VII Porphyrogenitus in 959, information about area of the former Vlastimirović Serbia faded.
 When the new Byzantine emperor John I Tzimiskes effectively crushed Bulgarian empire in 971, the Byzantine ("Roman") paramount rule stretched to the Danube again, for the first time in over three centuries.
 That way, Serbian lands came under the direct governance of the Byzantine Empire.
+Many coin hoards which were found show continuous conflicts between Byzantines, Bulgarians and Serbs in the end of 10th and early 11th century.

 At first, instead of the local prince, central Serbia was organized as the Catepanate of Ras, and ruled by the Byzantine administrator.
 He had a high rank of katepano (or dux) and was seated in Ras.
 However, this situation didn't last long, as soon after John I Tzimiskes died in 976, the Cometopuli rebellion broke in the central Balkans restoring for a while Bulgarian state.
 The ensuing, decades old wars of the Byzantine conquest of Bulgaria placed Serbs in a difficult position.
-There are records of the 991-992 Serbian delegation which travelled by sea to meet the Byzantine emperor Basil II The Bulgar-Slayer.
+There are records of the 991–992 Serbian delegation which travelled by sea to meet the Byzantine emperor Basil II The Bulgar-Slayer.
 It is believed that this delegation came from some of the Serbian maritime states.
 In this period, it was recorded that the rule of Jovan Vladimir, ruler of maritime Duklja in c.
 1000, stretched over the "areas of Serbia".

 With the defeat of Bulgaria in 1018 and the death of their emperor Ivan Vladislav, the Byzantines used the anarchy and confusion in the Serbian lands and again restored the direct Byzantine rule.
 Central Serbia was organized as the new military-administrative province of Theme Serbia, administrated by the strategos.
 Duklja was subordinated to the Dux of Dyrrachium, while the situation in Travunia is obscure as there are no surviving records.
 Local Serbian princes remained in power in Zachlumia, but they were integrated into the established Byzantine administrative order.
 For example, Prince Ljutovid was given the Byzantine title of protospatharios epi tou Chrysotriklinou (literally, "first sword-bearer") and at some point was appointed the strategos of Serbia and Zachlumia.